 Automated testing actually catches only about 25% of accessibility errors, so a high score on an automated testing tool does not mean that the website is completely accessible.
 Many other elements require manual testing to decide whether a feature makes sense in context, or is consistent with other pages on your site.

 UC developers should set automated testing tools to analyze sites for the WCAG 2.0 level AA standards.

 Some Options for Testing Tools

-- Functional Accessibility Evaluator Web Site (free): This tool from the University of Illinois - Urbana-Champaign allows the user to enter a URL and get a quick accessibility evaluation of that one page.
-Some of its reasons for failing a page do not conform to established accessibility standards, so it should only be used as a general guide.
+- Functional Accessibility Evaluator 2.0 (free): This tool from the University of Illinois - Urbana-Champaign allows the user to enter a URL and get a quick accessibility evaluation of that one page.
+Users can opt to create a free account to evaluate multiple pages at a time and generate and save reports.
+FAE 2.0 tests HTML and ARIA techniques.

-- WAVE Firefox toolbar (free): This toolbar provides a mechanism for running WAVE reports directly within Firefox.
-WAVE is a free online tool from WebAIM; it has a somewhat cryptic reporting method that utilizes colored symbols.
+- WAVE (free): This toolbar provides a mechanism for running WAVE reports directly within Chrome and Firefox.
+WAVE is a free online tool from WebAIM.